F5Networks/f5-openstack-agent/doc/HowTo-DeployLBaaSAgent.md

 **Note:** If you choose to deploy multiple agents for the same environment, they *must* run on different hosts.

-You can run multiple F5 LBaaS agents simultaneously on the same host, but they must be orchestrating different environments \(in other words, different TMOS clusters with a different environment prefixes\).
+You can run multiple F5 LBaaS agents simultaneously on the same host, but they must be orchestrating different environments \(in other words, different TMOS clusters with unique environment prefixes\).

 ## Install the Agent